entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

+---
+sidebarDepth: 2
+---

 # Entando Identity Management System

 The Entando Identity Management System is based on open source Keycloak.
 Entando Applications rely on a Keycloak instance that is either [externally installed](../../tutorials/consume/external-id-management.md) or specific to an application.
-The architecture and requirements to customize your Keycloak instance are described below.
+The basic architecture and the requirements to customize your Keycloak instance are described below.

 ## Logging into your Keycloak Instance

 Keycloak is protected by a Secret deployed to your Entando Kubernetes instance.
-You can query Kubernetes for the Secret's default admin credentials via the following, modifying this command to use your environment's namespace and Secret name.
+You can query Kubernetes for the Secret's default admin credentials via the following command, with your environment's namespace and Secret name.

 >Note: Use the [ent CLI](../getting-started/entando-cli.md) to send commands to Kubernetes from the host machine.